 Maternal age could also be a contributing factor.

-Loose skin is associated with a few medical problems, such as granulomatous loose skin, a relatively unusual form of epidermal T-cell lymphoma .
+According to a study by NORD, loose skin is associated with a few medical problems, such as granulomatous redundant skin, a relatively unusual form of epidermal T-cell lymphoma .

 This disorder causes a progressive loosening of the skin of the knees and elbows.

-Treatment is usually ineffective for sagging skin induced by this illness and it’s difficult to avoid loose skin if you have a diagnostic history of granulomatous.
+Treatment is usually ineffective for sagging skin induced by this illness and it’s difficult to avoid redundant skin if you have a diagnostic history of granulomatous.